We all understand this approach helps us avoid N+1 hits to the database, right?

 Works like a champ...

-If this Tag table have others relation than Book like a post, news, event, etc...
+If this Tag table has other relations besides Book, like post, news, event, etc.

 class Post(models.Model):